 May We Receive the Right Hand of Fellowship

-Last week we talked about the four times Paul said to “Greet one another with a holy kiss.”
+We talked about the four times Paul said to “Greet one another with a holy kiss.”
 In another curious reference, mentioned only once, he mentions receiving “the right hand of fellowship.”

 In modern day context, this phrase seems like a euphemism for a handshake, but I doubt they did that two thousand years ago.
 With a little imagination I could assume it is a sideways hug of affection using the right hand and arm, but then I have an active imagination.